GigabyteBlender/GigabyteBlender/README.md

-# 👋 Hi, I'm Daniel Pertu
+# 👋 Hi, I'm Daniel

 ## About Me
 - 👀 I'm interested in coding and continuous learning.
 - 🌱 Currently studying Physics, Math, and Computer Science at A-Levels.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have a dog named Bruno 🐶

 ## Projects
 - 💻 Check out my repositories for various projects and contributions.